lawrennd/old_talks/_policy/policy-science-and-the-convening-power-of-data.md

 \include{_delve/includes/delve-data-report.md}
 \include{_delve/includes/data-report-recommendations.md}

 \notes{Delivering a rapid response requires the ability to quickly convene teams from across disciplines (and often institutions) around a key question.
-To facilitate this, we also used ideas from \addblog{the open data science}{2014/07/01/open-data-science} to facilitate communication and understanding.}
+To facilitate this, we also used ideas from \addblog{open data science}{2014/07/01/open-data-science} to facilitate communication and understanding.}

 \include{_delve/includes/delve-action-team.md}